-Grind the the herbs and spices together in a mortar and pestle.
+- Grind the peppercorns and cloves together in a mortar and pestle or spice grinder.

-Mix the spices and salt into the meat and work the mixture well to distribute the spices evenly, then mix in the grappa too.
+- Mix the spices and salt into the meat and work the mixture well to distribute the spices evenly, then mix in the grappa.

-- http://ifoodblogger.com/homemade-sopressata/ - A very detailed entry on making your own sopressata.
+- http://ifoodblogger.com/homemade-sopressata/ -- A very detailed entry on making your own soppressata.

 - http://www.panoramitalia.com/en/food-wine/article/tips-perfect-homemade-sausage-soppressata/1764/ -- Another detailed article on homemade soppressata.